oldhectorsalamanca/salaryless/README.md

 1. Clone or download this repository.

-2. (Optional but recommended) Create a virtual environment: python3 -m venv venv source venv/bin/activate  # Linux/Mac
+2. Create a virtual environment (if needed): python3 -m venv venv source venv/bin/activate  # Linux/Mac
 venv\Scripts\activate     # Windows

-# Install the dependencies:
+3. Install the dependencies:
 pip install -r requirements.txt

-# /!\ Important: Complete the following line in the properties file of the project directory
+4. Complete the following line in the properties file of the project directory.
-firefox_profile_path= #TO COMPLETE
+**Remember**, this should be the path to your Firefox profile in which you are already logged in.
+Wappalyzer only provides version information when you’re logged in. firefox_profile_path= #TO COMPLETE

 Example on Linux: